4. How do the licensing requirements apply to cross-border business in your jurisdiction?

 • Any individual account or joint account (discretionary or not) where the beneficial owner is a US person as described above

-The Rule creates a new concept of "significant risk subsidiary" that replaces the "conduit affiliate" category, provides some additional guidance regarding permissible uses of guarantees, and streamlines some of the categories of US person.
+The Rule creates a new concept of "significant risk subsidiary" that replaces the "conduit affiliate" category for some types of regulations, provides some additional guidance regarding permissible uses of guarantees, and streamlines some of the categories of US person.

 With respect to margining and segregation of margin for uncleared swaps, the CFTC adopted a slightly different definition of “US person.”
 Accordingly, to the extent that a person engages in swaps transactions, careful analysis of both US person definitions should be conducted to determine the applicable substantive provisions of the swaps regulatory regime.